Common name: mahogany glider

 Conservation status: This species is listed as Endangered in Queensland (Nature Conservation Act 1992) and is Endangered nationally (Environment Protection and Biodiversity Conservation Act 1999).
-It is ranked as a critical priority under the department's Back on Track species prioritisation framework.

 The mahogany glider is a small gliding possum occurring in Queensland.
 It is nocturnal, elusive and silent for much of the time.
 It was described in 1883 from a skin by Charles de Vis, a noted naturalist and amateur geologist who became an early curator of the Queensland Museum.
 Little more was known about the mahogany glider for over a hundred years and doubts were raised at to whether it actually existed.
 However, some clever detective work by scientists resulted in the exciting rediscovery of the mahogany glider in 1989 at Barrett's Lagoon near Tully in north Queensland.

 The mahogany glider receives its name from its buff-coloured belly.
 The top of the head is pale and bears a dark stripe.
 Fully grown mahogany gliders are around 600 mm long from head to tail-tip and weigh 300-450 g.

 The mahogany glider, in common with other gliders, has two folds of skin which stretch between the front and rear legs.
 These act as a parachute enabling individuals to glide for distances averaging 30 m and sometimes longer.
 The long tail is used for stabilisation especially when coming in to land on tree trunks.

 Mahogany gliders are much larger than their closest relative, the squirrel glider, with which they may be confused in the wild.